YiqiSun1/Claude-generated-CEO-stress-feature-and-stock-abnormal-return/README.md

 3. Stress signal has no predictive power on both the [2,7] and [2,180] CAR.
 This means the market adjust to the stress signal very quickly.

-## Work in Progress:
-I am currently working on backtesting this strategy with live market data from 2020-2024 for transaction cost.

 <!-- ## Future:
 Originally, I wanted to incorporate facial image of CEO or even specific characteristics of CEO face such as dark circles for proxy of stress.
 However, I had some difficulty thinking about how to get quality image of CEOs with universal lightings and angles.
 Furthermore, audio could be another useful things to add, but some research has done that already.  -->